ManuLONIGRO/ManuLONIGRO/README.md

-I’m a PhD student in Lille, currently diving deep into the fascinating world of phylogenetics 🌿🔬.\n I love working with Python 🐍 to analyze evolutionary relationships and bring data to life!
+I’m a PhD student in Lille, currently diving deep into the fascinating world of phylogenetics 🌿🔬.

+I love working with Python 🐍 to analyze evolutionary relationships and bring data to life!

 🚀 Passionate about coding, research, and solving complex biological puzzles.